shadow-jpg/Social-Network/README.md

 fixed of application and home same link on your messages 09/05 ????

+fixed URI then user write non-existing id in path get,but using EXCEPTION HANDLER 09/05 done 09/05 ?????

 -----------------------------------------------------------------------

 NEED to fix filter and non-working pictures